 Your surgery journey 29

 Discharge and going home 30

 Getting back to living 32

 Managing pain 34

+Culture of Mutual Care Agreement 35

 Your surgery journey

 Immediately post-op

 After surgery, you'll stay in the Post-Anesthesia Care Unit (PACU) as you wake up from anesthesia.
 Please refer to the PACU visitation policy guidelines form you were given during registration for details.
 The length of time you spend in the PACU depends on the type of surgery or procedure you had and the type of anesthesia you received.
 When you're ready, we'll transfer you from the PACU to an outpatient or inpatient bed.